Thunder and the Void

 The slow, painful realization that being known might be worth the terror of being seen

-The climax wouldn’t be a love confession.
-It would be Saren allowing someone to see him in stillness—not performing, not controlling, just being—and not immediately destroying that vulnerability with defensive cruelty.
+The climax wouldn’t even be love confession.
+It would likely be just Saren letting someone see him existing.
+Without the performance, without trying to control every outcome.
+Just being—and not immediately destroying that vulnerability with defensive cruelty.

 That would be his ultimate character growth: learning that intimacy isn’t possession, and that being understood isn’t the same as being controlled.

-But getting there would require someone willing to weather the storm long enough to find the eye of it.
+But getting there would require someone willing to weather the storm long enough to find the eye and, really, is anyone that damn determined?
+I suspect it would be an accident and a long game.

 He’s magnificent.
 He’s dangerous.
 He’s exhausting.
-And somewhere under all that gilt and fury is a terrified boy who just wants to stop running but has forgotten how to stand still.
+And somewhere under all that flourish is a terrified boy who just wants to stop running but has forgotten how to stand still.